Loading [MathJax]/jax/output/HTML-CSS/jax.js

 • 1.8: Chapter 1 Homework Problems

-This page titled 1: Basics of Newtonian Mechanics is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Jacob Moore & Contributors (Mechanics Map) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1: Basics of Newtonian Mechanics is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Jacob Moore & Contributors (Mechanics Map) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?